AMDAOFF/amdaoff/README.md

 - 🔭 Curently occipied with working for GSGroup Denmark.

-- 🌱 I’m currently learning Nothing at the moment, looking for something new...
+- 🌱 I’m currently learning integration development for home assistant / python

 - 👯 I’m looking to collaborate on not looking for colabs at the moment